Rather than shitting up threads where people are having reasonable conversations, put your doomposts here & spare everyone else your misery.

 Alpine Static’s condition was in no condition to be in this thread.

-― dentist looking too comfortable singing the blues (hardcore dilettante), Friday, 31 January 2025 05:36 (seven months ago)
+― dentist looking too comfortable singing the blues (hardcore dilettante), Friday, 31 January 2025 05:36 (nine months ago)

 I hear you, Kate & IO.
 I have a lot of the same thoughts and I have them a lot.
 I think about that famous passage from “They Thought They Were Free” about how people accustom themselves to the intolerable incrementally.
 I think about the boy who cried wolf — there’s a version of the story where he wasn’t making it up, someone was putting wolf-shaped decoys up all over the place and whisking them away before the villagers could get there, and — “see, it’s always wolves with you shepherd boys, everything’s a wolf.”
 And when they send in the real wolves nobody will come.
 I think about how many people — myself included — would be willing to give up their livelihood to confront the horrors, in the face of almost certain failure & consignment to the horror-house.
 Not many of us.
 Myself included, probably, depending.
 They’ve been preparing for this for years.
 We’ve been crossing our fingers that our roommates wouldn’t invite the vampire across the threshold.
 Now we’re in the room with the vampire.
 Our roommate has gone to get the vampire a beer.
 The vampire doesn’t care about me.
 Yet.
 But he’s looking at the closed door of our other roommate.
 She works nights.
 We both know she’s not sleeping in there — she knows the vampire is in the living room.
 She and the vampire are acutely aware of each other.
 They can hear each other thinking.

-― dentist looking too comfortable singing the blues (hardcore dilettante), Friday, 31 January 2025 05:51 (seven months ago)
+― dentist looking too comfortable singing the blues (hardcore dilettante), Friday, 31 January 2025 05:51 (nine months ago)

 Added “what if there is a bank run?” to my doom list that needs containing